-tmap is an actively maintained open-source R-library for drawing thematic maps.
+tmap is an R package for drawing thematic maps.
 The API is based on A Layered Grammar of Graphics and resembles the syntax of ggplot2, a popular R-library for drawing charts.

 Installation